alyulina/spoon-billed-sandpiper/README.md

 To do:

 (right now)
+- [ ] run the latest version of Fedya's code (fixed: sigmoid instead of exp + beta is scaled inside now) on Rai's points and compare it with the 0 to 1 Rai's frequency version – this is ver22; write to Fedya once done – hopefully it all works everywhere except for where there are beneficial allelel because the theory can't describe them
-- [ ] once the jobs are finished: make plots of mu-sigma grids to compare the results of Rai's and Fedya's codes; also compute errors from fluctuations in Fedya's code; the path to files on the cluster is `/nfs/scistore08/kondrgrp/alyulina/sandpiper/dynamics/h=sigm/ver20/rai` and locally `/Users/alyulina/Projects/Kondrashov/Sandpiper/h=sigm/ver20/Rai's` see `parsing again.ipynb`
+- [x] once the jobs are finished: make plots of mu-sigma grids to compare the results of Rai's and Fedya's codes; also compute errors from fluctuations in Fedya's code; the path to files on the cluster is `/nfs/scistore08/kondrgrp/alyulina/sandpiper/dynamics/h=sigm/ver21/rai` and locally `/Users/alyulina/Projects/Kondrashov/Sandpiper/h=sigm/ver21/Rai's` see `parsing again.ipynb`
 - [x] do what Fedya asked to do analytically
-- [ ] wait for Rai's reply to Fedya's email
+- [x] wait for Rai's reply to Fedya's email

 (eventually)
 - [ ] have a proper description here and in other READMEs